hajihyeon/profile/README.md

 ## Profile pages

-If you are interested in my experience, please click here: link:https://hajihyeon.github.io/profile/[here].
+If you are interested in my experience, please click [here](link:https://hajihyeon.github.io/profile/).